 The Face of Freedom: Stirring Portraits of the Statue of Liberty

-The reopening of the iconic monument on July 4, meanwhile, reminds us that LIFE magazine once offered some thoughts on the nature of Independence Day that sound, to our modern ears, at-once quaint and — despite the dull, predictable snark that dominates contemporary culture — somehow still quite genuine.
-Still quite true.
+LIFE magazine once offered some thoughts on the nature of Independence Day that might sound, to our modern ears, both quaint and — despite the dull, predictable snark that dominates contemporary culture — somehow still quite genuine:

 Happy Fourth of July, everyone.